 7. Put your family on a routine and emphasize sleep.
 For bedtime, focus on relaxation and sleep will follow.

 8. Make sure your child’s emotional backpack is filled with self-esteem building tools and relaxation techniques.
 Deep breathing, positive statements, and visualizing doing well at school can make a difference.
-My Indigo Dreams Series is designed to give children these tools.

 9. Acknowledge that change; be it positive or negative creates stress.
 Children are especially sensitive to change.
 A little awareness coupled with creativity and compassion can make your back-to-school days…. stress free.